kottochii/MotorControlServer/README.md

 The clients (that can connect over REST and Websockets) can log in with pin or cards.
 After login, they create a websocket connection that lasts as long as their token does.
 The server will drop websockets connections with expired token every 1 second.
 The clients connected on the websocket also receive updates about the connected motors.
 Over REST, they also can command motors.

+The client for this server can be found at https://github.com/kottochii/MotorControlClient

 The Arduino sketch can be found at https://github.com/kottochii/ArduinoMQTTServo/

 ## Requirements